Minnamurra Falls Rainforest Walk in Budderoo National Park

 Minnamurra Falls

-Viewing platform for lower Minnamurra Falls
+Viewing platform for the lower falls

-Viewing platform for lower Minnamurra Falls
+Viewing platform for the lower falls

 Upper Minnamurra Falls

-Viewing platform at Minnamurra Falls
+Viewing platform at the waterfall

-More Exploring Nearby
+More Waterfalls Nearby

 Carrington Falls is a beautiful plunge waterfall on the Kangaroo River in Budderoo National Park, less than a half-hour drive from Minnamurra Rainforest.
+A short loop walk includes a viewing platform offering fantastic views of this waterfall.

-Belmore Falls is located in Morton National Park, approximately 40 minutes away from Minnamurra Rainforest and 20 minutes away from Carrington Falls.
+Belmore Falls is located in Morton National Park, about 40 minutes from Minnamurra Rainforest and 20 minutes from Carrington Falls.
+It’s a stunning plunge waterfall with two drops on Barrengarry Creek.

 Another 15 minutes of driving will get you to Fitzroy Falls, a spectacular waterfall that drops into Yarrunga Valley in Morton National Park.